 Things seen with etheric vision are very much alike in color.
-They are nearly reddish-blue, purple or violet, according to the density of the ether, but when we view any object with the spiritual sight pertaining to the Desire World, it scintillates and coruscates in a thousand ever changing colors so indescribably beautiful that they can only be compared to living fire.
-The writer therefore calls this grade of vision COLOR SIGHT, but when the spiritual vision of the World of Thought is the medium of perception, the seer finds that in addition to still more beautiful colors, there issues from the cavity described a constant flow of a certain harmonious TONE.
-Thus this world wherein we now consciously live and which we perceive the world of FORM, the Desire World is particularly the world of COLOR, and the World of Thought is the realm of TONE.
+They are nearly reddish-blue, purple or violet, according to the density of the ether, but when we view any object with the spiritual sight pertaining to the Desire World, it scintillates and coruscates in a thousand ever-changing colors so indescribably beautiful that they can only be compared to living fire.
+The writer therefore calls this grade of vision color sight, but when the spiritual vision of the World of Thought is the medium of perception, the seer finds that in addition to still more beautiful colors, there issues from the cavity described a constant flow of a certain harmonious tone.
+Thus this world wherein we now consciously live and which we perceive by means of our physical senses is preeminently the world of form, the Desire World is particularly the world of color and the World of Thought is the realm of tone.

-Because of the relative proximity or distance of these worlds, a statue, a FORM withstands the ravages of time for millenniums, but the COLORS upon a painting fade in far shorter time, for they come from the Desire World; and MUSIC, which is native to the world farthest removed from us, the World of Thought, is like a will-o-the-wisp which none may catch or hold; it is gone again as soon as it has made its appearance.
+Because of the relative proximity or distance of these worlds, a statue, a form, withstands the ravages of time for millenniums, but the colors upon a painting fade in far shorter time, for they come from the Desire World, and music, which is native to the world farthest removed from us, the World of Thought, is like a will-o-the-wisp which none may catch or hold; it is gone again as soon as it has made its appearance.
 But there is in color and music a compensation for this increasing evanescence.

-The statue is cold and dead as the mineral of which it is composed and has attractions for but few though its FORM is a tangible reality.
+The statue is cold and dead as the mineral of which it is composed and has attractions for but few, though its form is a tangible reality.

-The forms upon a painting are illusory, yet they express LIFE, on account of the COLOR which has come from a region where nothing is inert and lifeless.
+The forms upon a painting are illusory, yet they express life, on account of the color which has come from a region where nothing is inert and lifeless.
 Therefore the painting is enjoyed by many.

-Music is intangible and ephemeral, but it comes from the home world of the Spirit and though so fleeting it is recognized by the Spirit as a SOUL-SPEECH fresh from the celestial realms, an echo from the home whence we are now exiled.
+Music is intangible and ephemeral, but it comes from the home world of the Spirit and though so fleeting it is recognized by the Spirit as a soul-speech fresh from the celestial realms, an echo from the home whence we are now exiled.
 Therefore it touches a chord in our being, regardless of whether we realize the true cause or not.

-Thus we see that there are various grades of spiritual sight, each suited to the superphysical realm which it opens to our perception: etheric vision, color vision, and tonal vision.
+Thus we see that there are various grades of spiritual sight, each suited to the superphysical realm which it opens to our perception: etheric vision, color vision and tonal vision.

-The occult investigator finds that ether is of four kinds, or grades of density: the CHEMICAL ETHER, the LIFE ETHER, the LIGHT ETHER, and the REFLECTING ETHER.
+The occult investigator finds that ether is of four kinds or grades of density: the Chemical Ether, the Life Ether, the Light Ether and the Reflecting Ether.

-The CHEMICAL ETHER is the avenue of expression for forces promoting assimilation, growth, and the maintenance of form.
+The Chemical Ether is the avenue of expression for forces promoting assimilation, growth and the maintenance of form.

-The LIFE ETHER is the vantage ground of forces active in propagation, or the building of new forms.
+The Life Ether is the vantage ground of forces active in propagation or the building of new forms.

-The LIGHT ETHER transmits the motive power of the Sun along the various nerves of living bodies and makes motion possible.
+The Light Ether transmits the motive power of the Sun along the various nerves of living bodies and makes motion possible.

-The REFLECTING ETHER receives an impression of all that is, lives and moves.
-It also records each change, in a similar manner as the film upon a moving picture machine.
+The Reflecting Ether receives an impression of all that is, lives and moves.
+It also records each change in a similar manner as the film upon a moving picture machine.
 In this record mediums and psychometrists may read the past, upon the same principle as, under proper conditions, moving pictures are reproduced time and again.